On the generalizability of artificial neural networks in spin models: Results and discussions

 \subsubsection{Antiferromagnetic Potts model: a nontrivial exploration}

-The antiferromagnetic Potts model is known to exhibit physics that is very different from its ferromagnetic counterpart~\cite{s1971Neel}, and feeding spin configurations of the antiferromagnetic square-lattice Ising model to the ANNs trained with spin configurations of the ferromagnetic square-lattice Ising model always lead to a value of $\mathcal{W} \approx 0$.
-We trained a new set of ANNs with spin configurations of the antiferromagnetic square-lattice Ising model with $\mathcal{H} = J\sum_{\langle i,j \rangle} \sigma_i\sigma_j$, which produced an output that is effectively zero for spin configurations of the ferromagnetic Ising model at all temperatures; in other words, the ANNs are able to distinguish between spin configurations sampled from the ferromagnetic and antiferromagnetic Ising Hamiltonians.
+The antiferromagnetic Potts model is known to exhibit physics that is significantly richer than its ferromagnetic counterpart~\cite{s1971Neel,Wu:1982ra,exactly1982baxter}, and feeding spin configurations of the antiferromagnetic square-lattice Ising model to the ANNs trained with spin configurations of the ferromagnetic square-lattice Ising model always leads to a value of $\mathcal{W} \approx 0$.
+We train a new set of ANNs with spin configurations of the antiferromagnetic square-lattice Ising model with $\mathcal{H} = J\sum_{\langle i,j \rangle} \sigma_i\sigma_j$, which produce an output that is effectively zero for spin configurations of the ferromagnetic Ising model at all temperatures; in other words, the ANNs are able to distinguish between spin configurations sampled from the ferromagnetic and antiferromagnetic Ising Hamiltonians.

-We used the newly trained ANNs to perform classification on spin configurations of the antiferromagnetic Potts model, where $\mathcal{H} = J\sum_{\langle i,j \rangle} \delta_{Kr}(\sigma_i,\sigma_j)$, using the same transformation described in Eq.~(\ref{eq:mapping}).
-For $q = 2$, where the exact values of $T_c$ and $\nu$ are the same as the ferromagnetic model, we obtained results that are effectively the same as the ferromagnetic case (Fig.~\ref{fig:full-af-a}), with values of $T_x = 1.1344(3)$ and $\nu_x = 1.00(1)$ obtained from finite-size scaling (Fig.~\ref{fig:fss-full-af}).
-The antiferromagnetic Potts model with $q=3$ on a square lattice has a highly degenerate ground state and is predicted to be critical at $T = 0$~\cite{prsla1982Baxter}; our result of a maximum output of $\mathcal{W} \approx 0.08$ and the lack of a crossing point as shown in Fig.~\ref{fig:full-af-b} are consistent with those known features of the model~\cite{prb1990Wang,jsp1999Ferreira}.
-The output $\mathcal{W}$ for $q = 4$ simply remains at the baseline (Fig.~\ref{fig:full-af-c}), as is consistent with the prediction that the model is disordered at $T \ge 0$~\cite{jsp1999Ferreira}.
+We use the newly trained ANNs to perform classification on spin configurations of the antiferromagnetic Potts model, where $\mathcal{H} = J\sum_{\langle i,j \rangle} \delta_{Kr}(\sigma_i,\sigma_j)$, using the same transformation described in Eq.~(\ref{eq:mapping}).
+For $q = 2$, where the exact values of $T_c$ and $\nu$ are the same as the ferromagnetic model, we obtain results that are effectively the same as the ferromagnetic case (Fig.~\ref{fig:full-antiferro-sq-a}), with values of $T' = 1.1344(3)$ and $\nu' = 1.00(1)$ obtained from finite-size scaling (Fig.~\ref{fig:full-antiferro-sq-b}).
+The antiferromagnetic Potts model with $q=3$ on a square lattice has a highly degenerate ground state and is predicted to be critical at $T = 0$~\cite{prsla1982Baxter}; our result of a maximum output of $\mathcal{W} \approx 0.08$ near $T=0$ and the lack of a crossing point as shown in Fig.~\ref{fig:full-antiferro-sq-c} are consistent with those known features of the model~\cite{prb1990Wang,jsp1999Ferreira}.
+The output $\mathcal{W}$ for $q = 4$ simply remains at the baseline (Fig.~\ref{fig:full-antiferro-sq-d}), as is consistent with the prediction that the model is disordered at $T \ge 0$~\cite{jsp1999Ferreira}.